Options: Umbrella & County & PEP

-Florida home educators have two basic options for enrollment/registration -- enroll your child in a private school that operates as an umbrella school like Florida Unschoolers OR register with your county as a homeschooler.
+Florida home educators have two basic options (to be three as of 7-1-23) for enrollment/registration -- enroll your child in a private school that operates as an umbrella school like Florida Unschoolers OR register with your county as a homeschooler.

 Exceptions that apply to SOME home educators:

 If your child wants to participate in extracurriculars at the local public school, you should register with the county.
 Extracurriculars are available to county-registered homeschoolers (usually only during high school but you can check with your local public school to see what they offer) but not to private school students.